RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Orbital parameters and merger time-scales

 In Fig.~\ref{fig:sim_overview}, we use the EE-11-G5 CoolStarKinAGN run as an illustrative example to provide an overview of our simulations.
 In row (a), we plot the evolution of the stellar components from the parent run.
 At around $t_{\rm hard} \approx 2.0$ Gyr, the SMBH binary in the centre of the galaxy remnant reaches the hard binary separation, and its eccentricity is then $e_{\rm hard}^{\rm parent} = 0.92$; see the middle and right panels in row (b).
 For the rerun, we take the snapshot at $t = t_{\rm hard}$ from the parent run, and then manually reset the binary eccentricity to $e_{\rm hard} = 0.6$ (the left panel of row b), after which we evolve the simulation until the point of the SMBH merger.

 In row (c) of Fig.~\ref{fig:sim_overview}, we compare the evolution of the orbital parameters from the parent run (light blue) and one of the reruns (purple).
 As we reduce $e_{\rm hard}$ from 0.92 to 0.60, the SMBH merger time-scales increase from ${\sim} 1$ to ${\sim} 2$ Gyr.
 We notice that although we reset the initial eccentricity to a value of 0.6 in the rerun, the eccentricity gradually evolves to a higher value of ${\sim} 0.8$, before the GW emission starts to dominate and circularizes the binary.
 This originates from the three-body interactions between the binary and star particles.
 Similar phenomenon has been observed in previous pure $N$-body simulations \citep[e.g.][]{Berczik2005,Merritt2007}, in which a circular binary is initially placed at the centre of an isolated galaxy and the interactions with the passing stars rapidly induce nonzero eccentricities.
 It has also been shown in the three-body scattering experiments that the eccentricities in the stellar hardening phase tend to grow slightly over time \citep[e.g.][]{Mikkola1992,Quinlan1996,Sesana2006}.
-We further note that the counter-rotation (co-rotation) between the stellar nucleus and the SMBH binary can also lead to the increase (decrease) of the binary eccentricity \citep{Sesana2011}.
+The rotation of the galaxy remnant can further shape the eccentricity evolution, i.e. the counter-rotation (co-rotation) between the stellar nucleus and the SMBH binary can lead to an increase (decrease) of the binary eccentricity \citep{Sesana2011}.
+However, we anticipate a minimal role of rotation in this run, given that the dimensionless spin parameter \citep{Bullock2001} of the stellar nucleus at $t_{\rm hard}$ is relatively low, e.g. within 1 kpc (500 pc), it is $\lambda_\star = 0.0016~(0.0022)$.\footnote{Similar conclusions apply to other runs.
+For the other simulations of the EE-11-G5 merger, the mean spin parameter is $\bar{\lambda}_\star = 0.005$, while for the DD-11-G5 mergers, it is $\bar{\lambda}_\star = 0.029$.} For comparison, the typical spin parameters of random motion-supported dark matter haloes and rotation-supported galactic discs are ${\sim}0.05$ and ${\sim}0.4$, respectively \citep{Mo2010}.